-- needed at the assigned school. - Manage and administer the testing program for the school. - Facilitate personnel development to assure that the school will realize maximum value from each of its employees through inservice, the Professional Orientation Program and other developmental activities. - Facilitate process of positive communication among students, parents, teachers, and clerical staff in daily interactions. - Assume responsibility for control and direction of students related to suspensions from school, suspension from the bus and school in accordance with Board policies and statutes.
+- Coordinate in the selection of textbooks, material and equipment needed at the assigned school. - Manage and administer the testing program for the school. - Facilitate personnel development to assure that the school will realize maximum value from each of its employees through inservice, the Professional Orientation Program and other developmental activities. - Facilitate process of positive communication among students, parents, teachers, and clerical staff in daily interactions. - Assume responsibility for control and direction of students related to suspensions from school, suspension from the bus and school in accordance with Board policies and statutes.